snowplow-archive/symfony2-paypal-ipn/README.md

 This library is a port of the [Codeigniter PayPal IPN library] [codeigniterpaypalipn] written by [Alex Dean] [alexdean].

-The contributors to symfony2-paypal-ipn are as follows:
+The credits for symfony2-paypal-ipn are as follows:

 * Author: [Kemor] [kemor]
 * Contributor: [Strife] [strife]